-UNSDCF outcome indicators, Country programme Output indicators, baselines and targets Partner Indicative baselines, targets outputs contributions resources

-Proportion of ever-partnered women and girls aged 15 years and older subjected to physical, sexual or psychological violence in the previous 12 months Baseline: 29%; Target: 25% Proportion of women aged 20-24 years who were married or in a couple before the age of 18 Baseline: 25% (2021): Output 3.
-By 2026, the capacities of grass-roots institutions and communities are strengthened to accelerate the prevention of GBV and harmful practices, the empowerment of women and girls and the protection of their rights, including in humanitarian contexts.
-The country has national or subnational mechanisms to address discriminatory gender and social norms, stereotypes, practices and power relations at the individual, social and institutional levels related to three transformative results Baseline: No; Target: Yes (2026) The country has a strong social movement advocating for tackling harmful social and gender norms, stereotypes and discriminatory practices that support the achievement of the transformative results Baseline: No; Target: Yes (2026) The country has a functional diversity inclusive community platform, including for promoting positive masculinities in reflective dialogue towards eliminating discriminatory social and gender norms, stereotypes, as well as GBV and harmful practices affecting girls and women, and promoting access to SRH, family planning, HIV and GBV services Baseline: No; Target: Yes (2026) Number of women referred on the advice of platforms promoting positive masculinity and who received treatment SRH, family planning, HIV and GBV services at healthcare facilities Baseline: 0; Target: 25,000 (2026) Ministry of Family; Ministry of National Education; Ministry of Health; Ministry of Youth; Permanent Secretariat of the National AIDS Control Council; non- governmental organizations; embassies; other United Nations agencies \$5.2 million (\$1.2 million (from regular resources and \$4.0 million from other resources) --- -- --- -- --
+UNSDCF outcome indicators, baselines, targets Country programme outputs Output indicators, baselines and targets Partner contributions Indicative resources UNSDCF Outcome indicators: Output 3.
+By 2026, the Country has national or subnational mechanisms to address Ministry of Family; \$5.2 million Proportion of ever-partnered capacities of grass-roots discriminatory gender and social norms, stereotypes, practices and Ministry of National (\$1.2 million women and girls aged 15 years institutions and power relations at the individual, social and institutional levels related Education; Ministry of (from regular and older subjected to physical, communities are Health; Ministry of resources and sexual or psychological violence in the previous 12 months Baseline: 29%; Target: 25% Proportion of women aged 20-24 years who were married or in a couple before the age of 18 Baseline: 25% (2021); Target: 23% (2026) Proportion of women aged 15-19 years married or in a union Baseline: 11.2% (2021); Target: 10% (2026) strengthened to accelerate the prevention of GBV and harmful practices, the empowerment of women and girls and the protection of their rights, including in humanitarian contexts. to three transformative results Baseline: No; Target: Yes (2026) The country has a strong social movement advocating for tackling harmful social and gender norms, stereotypes and discriminatory practices that support the achievement of the transformative results Baseline: No; Target: Yes (2026) The country has a functional diversity inclusive community platform, including on promoting positive masculinities in reflective dialogue towards eliminating discriminatory social and gender norms, stereotypes, as well as GBV and harmful practices affecting girls and women, and to promote access to SRH, family planning, HIV and GBV services Baseline: No; Target: Yes (2026) Number of women referred on the advice of platforms promoting positive masculinity and who received treatment SRH, family planning, HIV and GBV services at health care facilities Baseline: 0; Target: 25,000 (2026) Youth; Permanent Secretariat of the National AIDS Control Council; non- governmental organizations; embassies; other United Nations agencies \$4.0 million from other resources) --- -- -- -- ---